-During the summer 2020 term, the Counseling Center will offer a range of counseling groups to provide students with the opportunity to connect with other Drexel students via Zoom.
-These groups are led by Counseling Center staff and meet for 60 - 90 minutes each week over the course of the summer quarter.
+During the fall 2020 term, the Counseling Center will offer a range of counseling groups to provide students with the opportunity to connect with other Drexel students via Zoom.
+These groups are led by Counseling Center staff and meet for 60 - 90 minutes each week over the course of the quarter.
 Group members share problems or concerns to better understand their situation, to improve interpersonal relationships and to learn from one another.
 Students receive remarkable support and encouragement from others facing similar issues and gain different ideas and perspectives.
 Although it is not uncommon to be somewhat apprehensive at first, many individuals report that their group experience exceeded their expectations.
-For some, group is recommended in addition to, or in lieu of individual therapy.
+For some, group is recommended in lieu of individual therapy.

 Group therapy offers many benefits, including: